Multiplicand and Multiplier

 Here we have a simple lesson with the blocks that illustrates Multiplicand and Multiplier and also shows the patterning which stays the same throughout this base ten methodology.

-One of the reasons we say 3 taken 5 times is because it clarifies that we are doing multiplication.
-I can tell you with alacrity that there are plenty of school districts teaching multiplication with flashcards where the students think that 3x5 magically turns into 15.
-And they have to memorize this in order to pass a test.
-I have seen many students all over the USA express shock and wonder when they see 3 x 5 means 5 threes and that we can count them and see them.
+One of the reasons we say 3 taken 5 times is because it clarifies that we are doing multiplication. i can tell you with alacrity that there are plenty of school districts teaching multiplication with flashcards where the students think that 3x5 magically turns into 15.
+And they have to memorize this in order to pass a test. i have seen many students all over the USA express shock and wonder when they see 3 x 5 means 5 threes and that we can count them and see them.
 Even more so when they SEE division.
-Some may think I'm exaggerating or just saying this for effect.
-I'm not.
+Some may think i'm exaggerating or just saying this for effect. i'm not.

 Multiplicand and multiplier with base 10 blocks, manipulatives, base ten blocks